General

 -

 Our pension scheme includes a partner’s pension.
-The partner's pension is paid to your partner monthly after your death.
+The partner's pension is paid to your partner monthly after you have passed away.
 What if you pass away after your retirement date?
 Then your partner will also receive a partner's pension.
 This then amounts, as standard, to 70% of the occupational retirement pension that you are receiving at that time.
 You and your partner can also opt for a different division, but you must do that before you retire.

 -

 If you have children, they may receive a benefit from Bpf Koopvaardij if you pass away.
 Our pension scheme therefore includes an orphan's pension.
-Your children are entitled to this as long as you build up pension with Bpf Koopvaardij.
+This is the amount of the orphan's pension for as long as you build up pension with Koopvaardij:

-- What if you already built up an orphan's pension before the effective date of the new pension rules?
-Then your children will also receive the orphan's pension that you built up.
+- If you already built up an orphan's pension before the effective date of the new pension rules, your children will also receive the orphan's pension that you built up.

 -

-The partner’s and orphan’s pension that you are building up in the current pension scheme will be transferred to the new scheme.
-It will be added to the surviving dependants’ pension benefit in the new scheme.
-You can find more about this in the answers to the questions "What has been arranged for my partner if I pass away before my retirement date?" and "What has been arranged for my children?".
+The partner's pension and orphan’s pension that you built up in the old scheme will be transferred to the new pension scheme.
+They will be added to the surviving dependants’ pension benefit in the new scheme.
+For more information, read the answers to the questions 'What has been arranged for my partner if I pass away before my retirement date?', ‘What has been arranged for my children if I pass away before my retirement date?’ and ‘What has been arranged for my children if I pass away after my retirement date?’.